 The plan formulation strategy for this study is conducted in three phases, as described below.
-The formulation cost assumptions made during the analysis include the following:
+The formulation cost assumptions made during the analysis include the following (please see Appendix B4: Cost Engineering for more information):

-- 1. The least cost dredged material placement option was assumed for all pathways and alternatives, consistent with the federal standard.
-Dredged material will be beneficially used and placed either upland, at the Historic Area Remediation Site (HARS), or on a reef. - 2.
+- 1. The alternatives evaluated in this report assume material will be placed at the least cost environmentally acceptable location.
+This includes beneficially using dredged material by placing it, for example, upland, at the HARS, or on a reef consistent with the current 2008 Dredged Material Management Plan. - 2.
 The anticipated volume of maintenance dredging for each channel is calculated based on the estimated rate of sedimentation observed from past operation and maintenance of the harbor applied to any portions of the channel to be widened as part of this project.
 Consistent with current New York District practice, the Port Jersey channel is anticipated to be maintained by dredging every 10 years, the Anchorage channel reaches to be maintained every seven years and all other channels are assumed to be maintained together in a single contract every three years. - 3.
-60% (50%) of the total template area can be cleared to 54 (55) feet without the need for blasting.
+The total template area that can be cleared without the need for blasting changes based on the depth of the alternatives.
 Those reaches with multiple categories of rock hardness are assumed to be blasted at production rates with the hardest applicable category. - 4.
 Cultural mitigation, environmental mitigation, structural demolitions, and utility relocations are not incorporated into the cost estimates.

-- 5. Where production blasting is assumed, drilling and blasting lateral spacing is assumed to be 12 feet for moderately hard tock, 10 feet for hard rock, and 8 feet for hardest rock. - 6.
-Current list of structures exposed to blasting vibrations and deepening/widening is assumed correct. - 7.
-The quantities requiring pre-treatment increase with depth according to the geometry of the cone-shaped influence of blasting. - 8.
-On average, between 2 and 3 plants are assumed to be working at any given time over the duration of the deepening.
+These items, while having the potential to be costly, are assumed not to significantly differ between alternatives.
+Therefore, their inclusion would not assist in the selection of the Recommended Plan. - 5.
+Where production blasting is assumed, drilling and blasting lateral spacing is assumed to be 12 feet for moderately hard tock, 10 feet for hard rock, and 8 feet for hardest rock. - 6.
+The current list of structures exposed to blasting vibrations and deepening/widening is assumed to be correct. - 7.
+The quantities requiring pre-treatment increase with depth according to the geometry of the cone-shaped influence of blasting.
+It is assumed approximately 30-40% of bedrock areas to be deepened, in particular the Kill Van Kull Channel, may be removed to the design grade by use of backhoe and cutter dredge types without pre-treatments such as drilling and blasting. - 8.
+On average, between 2 and 3 dredge plants are assumed to be working at any given time over the duration of the deepening.